tylermystery/builder/spec_sheet.md

 #### Direct API Communication (Development)
 For development purposes, the application communicates directly with the Airtable API from the browser.
 This method uses a hard-coded Personal Access Token.
 Note: This approach poses a security risk by exposing the API key and is intended as a temporary measure.
 The final version should use a secure serverless proxy.

+### State Management Model ("One-Way Street")
+To ensure a clear and predictable user experience, the application uses a "one-way street" model for managing user selections.
+An item progresses from a temporary favorite to a permanent part of the event plan.
+* **Core Rule**: An item can be either a **Favorite** (in the bottom carousel) or a **Locked Item** (in the right-hand Event Plan), but never both simultaneously.
+* **Favoriting**: Clicking a heart icon (❤️) adds an item to the temporary `Favorites` list.
+It can be un-favorited at any time.
+* **Locking In**: Clicking "Add to Plan" moves the item from the `Favorites` list to the `Event Plan`.
+It disappears from the favorites carousel, and its icon on the main catalog card changes to a disabled checkmark (✅).
+* **Editing & Removing**: Once locked, an item can only be modified via the "Edit" button or removed via the "×" button within the Event Plan sidebar.

 #### Session Management (Live URL & Fork on Edit)
 A unique, shareable URL is automatically generated and updated as a user builds their event plan.